DataDog/documentation/content/graphing/dashboards/_index.md

 {{< img src="graphing/dashboards/redis-tpl-selected.png" alt="Redis tpl selected" responsive="true" popup="true" style="width:70%;">}}

-You can also use them explicitly in widgets like Event Stream, with a query like `tags:$redis`.
+You can also use them explicitly in widgets such as Event Stream, with a query of the form `tags:$redis`.

 ## Event Correlation at Design Time